gavin98gillespie/AI-Automations/Healthcare-Patient-Intake/README.md

 ## Problem & Solution
 ### Problem
 Traditional patient intake processes are time-consuming, error-prone, and often completed in the waiting room, delaying appointments.
+Providers frequently lack access to structured, up-to-date subjective and objective data from patients before their visit, forcing them to collect this information during the limited appointment time.
+This reduces clinical efficiency and prevents providers from having a comprehensive understanding of why the patient is seeking care until the encounter has already begun.

 ### Solution
 An AI-powered conversation collects patient information prior to their visit.
 The system: